0xadada/0xadada.github.io/_posts/2019-06-17-essential-ember-addons.md

 ---
 layout: long
-title: "Essential Ember Addons"
+title: "Essential Ember Addons: The State of the Ember Addon Ecosystem in 2019"
-displayTitle: "Essential Ember Addons"
+displayTitle: "Essential Ember Addons: The State of the Ember Addon Ecosystem in 2019"
 date: 2019-06-17 22:23:00
 metaDescription: "A list of Ember addons that I use in most of my projects"
 metaKeywords: ember, ember.js, addons, ember addons, web framework, web development, programming, software engineering